 - (ODP.6) Strengthen emergency preparedness of ODP's non-residential HCBS residents through provision of emergency preparedness kits.
-The kits promote safety and self-sufficiency during disasters. - January 2024 Update: Distribution of emergency preparedness kits continues, including distribution at a statewide conference in which individuals and families will receive important tips and tools to help stay safe in an emergency.
+The kits promote safety and self-sufficiency during disasters. - April 2024 Update: Distribution of emergency preparedness kits continues to individuals and families along with important tips and tools to help stay safe in an emergency. - January 2024 Update: Distribution of emergency preparedness kits continues, including distribution at a statewide conference in which individuals and families will receive important tips and tools to help stay safe in an emergency.